jerydam/Dezentra/backend/README.md

-# Dezentra-backend
+# dezenmart-backend

-Repository for the backend code and assets for the Dezentra application.
+Repository for the backend code and assets for the Dezenmart application.

 API_Documentation: [Link](https://documenter.getpostman.com/view/43942900/2sB2j1hCDp)